-Johns Hopkins All Children’s offers a wide range of pediatric surgical training videos, including minimally invasive surgery for infants, children and young adults.
+Johns Hopkins All Children’s offers a wide range of pediatric surgical videos, including minimally invasive surgery for infants, children and young adults.

 The Johns Hopkins All Children’s Pediatric General Surgery team uses a variety of surgical procedures, including the latest minimally invasive techniques, to treat patients with common and complex surgical needs.
-Our videos offer educational training for a variety of audiences, including medical students, residents and fellows.

 WARNING: This material is for training purposes only and contains graphic video content.

 A minimally invasive procedure to remove the appendix through three small incisions.